-Units Fixed Distribution Rate Per Annum (as a Percentage of the \$25.00 Liquidation Preference Per Unit) R Fixed Distribution ate Per Unit Per Annum Fixed stribution er Annum Optional Redemption Date/Date at Which Distribution Rate Becomes Floating Floating Annual Rate (as a Percentage of the \$25.00 Liquidation Preference Per Unit) ousands of Dollars) Series A Preferred Units 8.50% \$ 2.125 \$ 19,253 December 15, 2021 Three-month LIBOR plus 6.766% Series B Preferred Units 7.625% \$ 1.90625 \$ 29,357 June 15, 2022 Three-month LIBOR plus 5.643% Series C Preferred Units 9.00% \$ 2.25 \$ 15,525 December 15, 2022 Three-month LIBOR plus 6.88%
+Units Fixed Distribution Rate Per Annum (as a Percentage of the \$25.00 Liquidation Preference Per Unit) xed Distribution hte Per Unit Per Annum Fiz xed Distribution Per Annum Optional Redemption Date/Date at Which Distribution Rate Becomes Floating Floating Annual Rate (as a Percentage of the \$25.00 Liquidation Preference Per Unit) (Thousands of Dollars) Series A Preferred Units 8.50% \$ 2.125 \$ 19,253 December 15, 2021 Three-month LIBOR plus 6.766% Series B Preferred Units 7.625% \$ 1.90625 \$ 29,357 June 15, 2022 Three-month LIBOR plus 5.643% Series C Preferred Units 9.00% \$ 2.25 \$ 15,525 December 15, 2022 Three-month LIBOR plus 6.88%

 As discussed above, in June and July of 2018, we issued an aggregate of 23,246,650 Series D Preferred Units.
 The distribution rate on the Series D Preferred Units is: (i) 9.75% per annum (\$57.6 million) for the first two years; (ii) 10.75% per annum (\$63.4 million) for years three through five; and (iii) the greater of 13.75% per annum (\$81.1 million) or the distribution per common unit thereafter.
-While the Series D Preferred Units are outstanding, the Partnership will be prohibited from paying distributions on any junior securities, including the common units, unless full cumulative distributions on the Series D Preferred Units (and any parity securities) have been, or contemporaneously are being, paid or set aside for payment through the most recent Series D Preferred Unit distribution payment date.
-For the four distribution periods beginning with the initial Series D Preferred Unit distributions may be paid, in the Partnership's sole discretion, in (i) cash or (ii) a combination of additional Series D Preferred Units.
-Thereafter, any Series D Preferred Unit distributions in excess of \$0.635 may be paid, in the Partnership's sole discretion, in additional Series D Preferred Unit distribution amount, then, until we pay such distributions in full, the applicable distribution rate for those distribution periods shall be increased by \$0.048 per Series D Preferred Unit.
+While the Series D Preferred Units are outstanding, the Partnership will be prohibited from paying distributions on any junior securities, including the common units, unless full cumulative distributions on the Series D Preferred Units (and any parity securities) have been, or contemporaneously are being, paid or set aside for payment through the most recent Series D Preferred Unit distributions may be paid, in the Partnership's sole discretion, in (i) cash or (ii) a combination of additional Series D Preferred Unit distributions in excess of \$0.635 may be paid, in the Partnership's sole discretion, in additional Series D Preferred Units, with the remainder paid in cash.
+If we fail to pay in full any Series D Preferred Unit distribution amount, then, until we pay such distributions in full, the applicable distribution rate for those distribution periods shall be increased by \$0.048 per Series D Preferred Unit.
 We would also be subject to other requirements.